WHOIGit/PhytO-ARM/content/Network Configuration/Sierra_Wireless Set_Up.md

 ![Alt](/images/MAC1.png)

 3. Create a new entry and enter the MAC address for the module.
 If the motor is the only one on the network, assign it to 192.168.13.3.
+(IP address 192.168.13.xxx is the standard assigned to all Sierra Wireless MP70s.
+Ending digits larger than .100 are unreserved and automatically assigned.
+We advice assigning all components of the system IP addresses that end with values less than .100 and maintaining a standard naming convention between Phyto-Arm Systems.)
 We label all of our JVL motors as .3 for simplicity.
+You may also have to do this same process for the WIN10 machine.
+Alternatively, we have been using a IFCB as the on-board computer, in this case follow all steps the same simply replace any WIN10 NUC reserving  and access with IFCB machine.

 ![Alt](/images/MAC2.png)